Geelong Road, Whitely Parade and Mitford Parade safety upgrades

 Princes Highway-Geelong Road is a major route through the western suburbs of Melbourne, linking to the Princes Freeway (M1) at its south-western end.

-Road crashes are a major cost to Australians every year.
-The Australian Government Black Spots projects target those road locations where crashes are occurring or are at risk of occurring.
-By funding measures such as traffic signals and roundabouts at dangerous locations, the program reduces the risk of crashes.
-Programs of this sort are very effective, saving the community many times the cost of the relatively minor road improvements that are implemented.
+The Australian Government provides funding for measures such as traffic signals and roundabouts at Black Spots, reducing the risk of crashes.
+The Black Spots Program has an economic benefit as well, saving the community many times the cost of the relatively minor road improvements that are implemented.

 Get in touch